 T. Room Parties

 Sakura-Con does not recognize or endorse room parties.
 Sakura-Con does not allow advertising of room parties in any official capacity.
-This includes flyers, message board threads, or email correspondence via any official Sakura-Con channels.
+This includes flyers or email correspondence via any official Sakura-Con channels.
 Sakura Attendee Services will work with the hotels to keep records of actions taken by hotel security, and will revoke convention memberships from individuals removed from a convention hotel site by hotel security.

 U. Recreational Vehicles

 Sakura-Con is not responsible for RV arrangements, reservations, or fines due to violation of rules caused by unauthorized RV parking.

 While in convention space, please refrain from displaying or wearing signs that offer services.
 Signs with inappropriate content will be removed, and may result in a strike as per the "Three Strikes" policy (see section III-Z).
 Also see the Flyers policy (section III-G).

 W. Sleeping in Convention Areas